Boundary-driven many-body phase transitions in a non-Hermitian disordered fermionic chain: Results and Discussions

 where $\mathcal{H}$ is an effective non-Hermitian Hamiltonian governing the dynamics of non-Hermitian systems.
 To explore the non-equilibrium dynamics, we choose the density-wave ordered state $\ket{101010\cdots}$ as an initial state where odd sites are occupied and even sites are empty.
 This state has routinely been prepared in experiments to investigate the localization properties of Hermitian systems~\cite{schreiber_15,kohert_19,scherg_21}.

 We first examine the time dynamics of local particle density at two ends of the chain, i.e., the density at the first and last sites.
 The dynamics of local particle (normalized) density $n_{1}$ and $n_{L}$ are presented in Fig.~\ref{den} for several cases with a set of $J_{L}$ and $\delta$.
-To understand the interplay of boundary sensitivity and disorder potential, it is shown for weak (a) and strong disorder (b) regimes.
+To understand the interplay of boundary sensitivity and disorder potential, it is shown for weak (a,b,c) and strong disorder (d,e,f) regimes.
 We begin with the evolution of $n_{1}$ and $n_{L}$ at weak disorder $W=2$.
-When both $J_{L}$ and $\delta$ are zero, which refers to the case of an open interacting chain with unidirectional hopping, all the atoms accumulate at one end, leading to $n_{1}=1$ (black solid line) while $n_{L}=0$ (black dashed line).
+When both $J_{L}$ and $\delta$ are zero, which refers to the case of an open interacting chain with unidirectional hopping, all the atoms accumulate at one end, leading to $n_{1}=1$ while $n_{L}=0$ [Fig.~\ref{den}(a)].
 A small boundary coupling while maintaining the unidirectional hoppings results in delocalization of atoms occupying across the lattice sites.
-Moreover, a PBC case with $\delta=1$ also exhibits similar behaviour.
-A small left hopping $J_{L}=0.5$ with no boundary coupling leads to accumulation of density at the first site over a long time [blue solid and dashed lines in Fig.~\ref{den}(a)].
+Moreover, a PBC case with $\delta=1$ also exhibits similar behaviour [Fig.~\ref{den}(a)].
+A small left hopping $J_{L}=0.5$ with no boundary coupling leads to accumulation of density at the first site over a long time [Fig.~\ref{den}(b)].
 Recall that the accumulation of atoms at the ends is due to the prevailing NHSE for OBC ($\delta=0$) cases.
 The boundary coupling leads to delocalization of atoms and atoms do not accumulate at the ends of the chain despite the system being non-Hermitian due to non-reciprocal hoppings.
 Finally, for $J_{L}=1$, the system is Hermitian, thereby even $\delta=0$ does not accumulate the particles at the ends.
-And, no boundary sensitivity is seen for $J_{L}=1$.
+And, no boundary sensitivity is seen for $J_{L}=1$ [Fig.~\ref{den}(c)].
 As the disorder strength is small, the delocalization of atoms is favoured, as apparent from the local particle densities.

 We now turn to discuss the role of disorder potential.
-The local particle density at $W=14$ is shown in Fig.~\ref{den}(b).
+The local particle density at $W=14$ is shown in Fig.~\ref{den}(d,e,f).
 For a unidirectional open chain, the role of NHSE dominates, leading to full localization of atoms at the first site.
 However, in other cases the localization is mainly due to strong disorder, and the effects of the boundary parameter fade away.
-This is evident from the particle densities of non-Hermitian cases, which are similar to $J_{L}=1$ (Hermitian) cases.
+This is evident from the particle densities of non-Hermitian cases [Fig.~\ref{den}(d,e)], which are similar to $J_{L}=1$ (Hermitian) cases [Fig.~\ref{den}(f)].

 We further calculate the population imbalance, a measure of disorder-induced localization~\cite{alet_18,abanin_19}, defined as